bl4ckarch/openvpn-installv2/README.md

 - Block DNS leaks on Windows 10
 - Randomised server certificate name
 - Choice to protect clients with a password (private key encryption)
+- **NEW: Multiple client generation** - Generate multiple client configurations automatically
+- **NEW: Custom subnet routing** - Configure access to specific local networks instead of full internet routing
+- **NEW: Organized client files** - Client configurations are organized in timestamped directories with documentation
 - Many other little things!

+## New Features Details

+### Multiple Client Generation

+Instead of generating clients one by one, you can now:
+- Specify the number of clients to generate (1-100)
+- Automatically named clients (`client001`, `client002`, etc.)
+- All configurations generated in a single timestamped folder
+- Automatic README file with configuration summary
+- Proper file permissions and ownership

+### Custom Subnet Access

+Configure VPN to provide access to specific networks only:
+- **Internet Access (Default)**: Full internet routing through VPN
+- **Custom Subnets**: Access only to specified local networks
+- Examples: `192.168.1.0/24`, `10.0.0.0/8`, `172.16.0.0/12`
+- Useful for accessing corporate networks or home LANs without routing all traffic

+### Enhanced Organization

+- Client configurations stored in `~/openvpn-clients-YYYYMMDD-HHMMSS/` directories
+- Automatic README.txt file with:
+  - Server connection details
+  - Number of generated clients
+  - Certificate validity period
+  - Network access configuration
+  - List of generated client files

 ## Compatibility